LLM International Human Rights Law with Placement Year

 Modules are assessed by way of coursework (no examinations), so independent study is essential to consolidate and broaden your learning and to demonstrate your ability to formulate arguments and seek solutions to contemporary global human rights challenges.

 You’ll study two modules during Semester A and two modules in Semester B. Each module will be taught through a two-hour Seminar each week together with a rich blend of online activities.
-You’ll also join a Research Methods and Skills seminar every fortnight in your first semester of study to help you develop your academic writing and research skills required for module courseworks and Dissertation.
+You’ll also join a Research Methods and Skills seminar every fortnight in your first semester of study to help you develop your academic writing and research skills required for module coursework and Dissertation.

 In Semester B and C you’ll study for your Dissertation with the help of an expert supervisor.